opengeogroep/AERIUS-QGIS-plugins/docs/3.6/08_connect_jobs.md

 ![dialog](img/connect_jobs_validation_2.png)

-In case of an error, you can selecting the text (CTRL-A) and copy (CTRL-C) it to the clipboard.
+In case of an error, you can select the text (CTRL-A) and copy (CTRL-C) it to the clipboard.

 ### Calculate

 For starting a calculaion you will need to set some input parameters:

-* Situation: DEFINED_BY_FILE, REFERENCE, PROPOSED, TEMPORARY
 * Name: Any name for your own reference.
 This will be displayed in the table
 * Type:
   * WNB_RECEPTORS: Normal calculation on all default Nature Area receptors.
   * CUSTOM_POINTS: Pick one of your self uploaded receptor sets
 * Send e-mail when calculation is completed: Check if you wish to receive an email notification when the calculation has finished

+Per file, these settings can override the values in the .gml file:
+* Situation: DEFINED_BY_FILE, REFERENCE, PROPOSED, TEMPORARY
+* Year

 Click the `Calculate` button for sending your data to Connect and start the calculation.